ruslo/CGold/docs/tutorials/variables/regular.rst

 From cache
 ==========

-If a variable is not found in the current scope, it will be taken from the cache:
+If variable is not found in the current scope, it will be taken from the cache:

 .. literalinclude:: /examples/usage-of-variables/from-cache/CMakeLists.txt